5l1v3r1/DoubleCap/README.md

 # DoubleCap
-A prototype for a double for secure water sample collection with a confined bioreporter.
+A prototype for a double cap for secure water sample collection with a confined bioreporter.

 ---in progress---